It’s true: friends don’t let friends drive drunk. When loaning out the car, we don’t usually think about fender benders and insurance claims either.

 How can you know if you or the driver will be liable when loaning out your car?

 We scoured the internet for credible answers and found that it really depends on who you ask.
-Some experts say that liability insurance applies to the vehicle, no matter who’s driving.
-Others say in no uncertain terms that liability insurance follows the driver.
-A third school of thought states that there’s just no easy answer.
+Some experts say that liability insurance applies to vehicles, no matter who’s driving.
+Others say in no uncertain terms that it follows the driver.
+The third school of thought states that there’s just no easy answer.

 The California Department of Insurance could provide clarity by surveying insurance providers about their policies and reporting the information online, in plain English.

-The department spokesman also referred us for more information to DMV.org, a privately owned website that’s easily mistaken for a state government website, one that says car insurance stays with the vehicle, not the driver.
+The department spokesman also referred us for more specifics to DMV.org, a privately owned website that’s easily mistaken for a state government website, one that says insurance stays with the vehicle, not the driver.

 Read on for a summary of the viewpoints you’ll find in the media and on the websites of national insurance brands that attempt to answer this question.

-Esurance, an auto insurance provider owned by Allstate, says plain and simple that you are liable if you loan out your car.
-“Contrary to popular belief, in case of an accident, car insurance follows the car—not the driver.
-If you lend your car to a friend or a visiting relative, you could be liable if an accident occurs,” Esurance says.
+Esurance, an auto insurance provider owned by Allstate, says plain and simple that you are liable if you loan out your auto.
+“Contrary to popular belief, in case of an auto accident, insurance follows the vehicle—not the driver.
+If you lend your car to anyone, you could be liable if a collision occurs,” Esurance says.

 If someone else causes a collision while driving your car, Esurance continues, you will have to file a claim, pay the deductible, and face the possibility of a rate increase.

-The Zebra, an online auto insurance marketplace, lets people ask insurance agents for free advice and publishes responses for anyone to see.
-Asked whose insurance provides coverage if an insured driver borrows a neighbor’s truck, The Zebra echoed Esurance.
-“The rule of thumb is that the insurance coverage on the vehicle you are driving is primary in the event of an accident,” says The Zebra’s consumer advisor Neil Richardson.
+The Zebra, an online auto insurance marketplace, lets people ask insurance agents for free advice and publishes responses for publicly.
+Asked whose insurer provides coverage if an insured driver borrows a neighbor’s truck, The Zebra echoed Esurance.
+“The rule of thumb is that the insurance coverage on the vehicle you are driving is primary in the event of a car accident,” says Zebra’s consumer advisor Neil Richardson.

 End of story?
 Not quite.

 But according to the article, it doesn’t matter if the vehicle owner had insurance or not because liability coverage applies to the driver.
-“If you had caused the accident, your auto policy would have protected you,” says the author, Christopher Dolan.
-“Since you have an auto policy that covers the vehicles you operate, your sister’s car is considered ‘insured’ under the law.”
+“If you had caused the accident, your auto insurance policy would have protected you,” says the author, Christopher Dolan.
+“Since you have an insurance provider that covers the vehicle you operate, your sister’s car is considered ‘insured’ under the law.”